 Flying your dog to the UAE can be a slightly more difficult process than say, flying them to the US.
-However, we really strive to take the pressure off of you as much as possible, and rest assured, we’ve got plenty of experience in safely exporting dogs to Dubai and Abu Dhabi with around 200 flown by us in 2015.
+However, we really strive to take the pressure off of you as much as possible, and rest assured, we’ve got plenty of experience in safely exporting dogs to Dubai and Abu Dhabi with around 300 pets per year.
 Dogs are often flown to either Dubai or Abu Dhabi and then transported by road to their final destination as there are more direct flights to these locations.

 Below is a straightforward guide on what needs to be sorted in order for your dog to get an import permit and travel to the UAE.
 If you need more information on any of this, or have any questions, please contact us.

 PetAir UK is run and owned by vets to ensure the very best care for your dog(s).
 We remain true to our belief that the best possible service is always offered to our clients and their dogs.